alucas1/AI-Powered-Alcohol-Label-Verification-App/README.md

   tool would pull those from COLA rather than a hand-authored CSV.
 - The thresholds (fuzzy >= 90%, ABV +/-0.1, ~1% volume tolerance) are reasonable
   defaults, not TTB-calibrated tolerances.
-- The warning check covers header casing and the standard text.
-It does not check font size, weight, or placement, none of which survive a text transcription.
+- The warning check covers header casing and exact wording, both of which survive a text transcription, and deliberately stops there.
+TTB also requires the warning to be bold, legible at a type size that scales with container size, a continuous paragraph, and set apart from other copy — none of which a transcription can prove.
+Rather than let the model guess at the most legally sensitive field, the `Warning Visual Format` row is always NEEDS REVIEW, keeping that judgment with the reviewer.
 - Output quality tracks image quality.
 Bad angle, glare, or lighting yields NEEDS REVIEW rather than a confident-but-wrong PASS or FAIL.